TonnyG95/ci-projectnew/README.md

 Testing was done in a few steps.
 Designs were done first for mobile devices using chrome dev tools.
 I check all of my pages on every device that the dev tool can emulate.
 Staring from devices with 280px screens to 4K.
 1080p 1440p and 4K was natively checked.

-## Performance

-Performance was checked with PageSpeed Insights to make sure that my website was loading fast with no problems.

 ## Code

 Code was checked with the W3C HTML validator and W3C CSS validator to ensure that there were no problems with my code and that my code met all standards.